FluxCapacitor2/astro-portfolio/src/content/projects/easysearch/index.md

 Typically, for a web app, I would look for off-the-shelf solutions like [NextAuth](https://authjs.dev/), but I've always ended up having issues with prebuilt solutions.
 It's really difficult to design an abstraction that hides the complexity of authentication while giving the API consumer enough control to build the features they need, and none of the libraries I've tried get it completely right, so you always end up using undocumented APIs or bypsasing the library and interacting with account records directly in the database.

-Learning about authentication systems also required me to learn about securing web services, which is knowledge I'm thankful for.
+Learning about authentication systems also required me to learn more about securing web services, which is knowledge I'm thankful for.

 ## Technologies